 That was the discussion topic at SDG8.7 Dialogue Dinner in April in Tokyo, an event that brought representatives from nine countries together with companies and nonprofit organizations to exchange ideas and discuss what it will take to eradicate child labor and trafficking from the world.

 “The population of Japan is 126 million, so think about everyone in Japan being a child working in some form of child labor.
 That still isn’t as many children who are in child labor today,” Deborah Greenfield, deputy director general for policy at International Labor Organization, said during a panel discussion at the event.
 “We’ve seen considerable progress but there’s a risk that child labor and forced labor will increase if the pace of action isn’t accelerated.”

-The Dialogue Dinner — which was organized by Action against Child Exploitation, or ACE, a Japanese nonprofit organization — brought together delegates from Argentina, Australia, Canada, the EU, Germany, the Netherlands, South Africa, the United Kingdom and the United States, along with Japanese government officials and representatives from the ILO, ACE and the Organisation for Economic Cooperation and Development (OECD).
+The Dialogue Dinner — which was organized by Action against Child Exploitation, or ACE, a Japanese nonprofit organization — brought together delegates from Argentina, Australia, Canada, the EU, Germany, the Netherlands, Ghana, France, the United Kingdom and the United States, along with Japanese government officials and representatives from the ILO, ACE and the Organisation for Economic Cooperation and Development (OECD).

 Founded in 1997, ACE has been fighting for children’s rights for more than two decades, working in Japan and with partner organizations abroad to address child labor issues.
 Project areas outside of the country include India and Ghana, where the cotton and cocoa industries, respectively, rely heavily on child labor in many cases.
 The organization is touting an ambitious goal: end child labor in all its forms by 2025.

 But a comprehensive package of policies needs to be set in place to eradicate child labor, said Greenfield.